 The Gummi Bears is a remarkable anomaly in that there's practically NO merchandising, which is quite rare for a Disney property.
 I’ve been enjoying watching the frist three seasons on DVD after not having seen the show for years, and catching all the little things I missed the first time around.
 One thing that really jumps out at you is the attention to continuity even among the stand-alone episodes.
 The Gummi juice only worked on humans once a day, despite it working for Cavin in the first episode.
 Likewise, there was some discrepancy of size reagarding the humans and bears; Duke Igthorn seemed twice as large as Cavin, but was later toned down to a more reasonable adult height.
 Sometimes the Gummis would be as high as Cubbi, and other times, they would be their normal height.
 In addition, the magic words for Zummi's lighting spell kept changing with every writer who couldn't keep that little nugget of information straight.
 Otherwise, the mistakes were kept to a reasonably small number.

 Until it was pointed out that Princess Calla played a much larger part compared to knave Cavin, I didn’t even notice that it was her who was holding the knight-in-training on a piece of rope.
-Then again, in my defence, it went by very quickly, and was sandwiched between two short clips of the boy bashing an ogre’s head with a piece of meat, and looking impressed at the contents of the Great Book, so it’s easy to see where the confusion lied.
+Then again, in my defense, it went by very quickly, and was sandwiched between two short clips of the boy bashing an ogre’s head with a piece of meat, and looking impressed at the contents of the Great Book, so it’s easy to see where the confusion lied.
 Taking a closer look at the screenshot, I'm wondering where his legs are resting.
 Any ideas?

 Another detail that I didn’t notice in the opening was the inconsistency of was Cubbi rolling towards the ogre in Up Up and Away.
 Do you see anything wrong with the following screenshots?

 Simply put, the ogre is falling backwards, when in all likelihood, he should be plunging forwards.
 That's not how physics work.
 The ogre is obviously on the take and deliberately taking a fall.
-It's rather embarassing that I never questioned the unnatural movement despite seeing it multiple times in the revamped opening.
+It's rather embarrassing that I never questioned the unnatural movement despite seeing it multiple times in the revamped opening.
 Reading multiple martial arts Manga has ruined cause and effect for me.

 In The Crimson Avenger, there’s a scene where Cavin is framed for stealing the King’s ruby studs, despite being nowhere close to the man when they were taken.
 (Then again, this was during the medival ages where being caught with stolen items was all the proof they needed) Can you tell what’s wrong with this picture?